 Brynn wants to make sure that she is doing her part to help more women into leadership roles, and business owners.
 She also makes sure to include perks for her employees like free gym memberships that are equipped with yoga classes and saunas, provides gift certificates to employees for fresh pressed juices weekly, and monthly gift cards to the local coop for employees a paid lunch, or however they wish to use it.

-Outside of work Brynn enjoys a healthy active lifestyle with her Fiancé in Seattle.
-The two of them go rowing together, and train together at the gym.
+Outside of work Brynn enjoys a healthy active lifestyle rowing and training at the gym.
 Brynn enjoys yoga, dance, hiking, cooking, gardening, art exhibits, and photography.